Discover South West Australia

 Top Perth Food Places

 The food places we tried are written below, which we've now realised were mostly desserts!
-Hence these being the best kind of food places of course!
+Those are the best kind of food places though right?!

-The Leaf Indian - This restaurant offers unique 100% veggie Indian dishes.
+The Leaf Indian - This restaurant offers delicious and 100% vegetarian Indian dishes.

-Measure This one is for the more classy dessert goodness.
+Measure Bar - This one is for the more classy dessert treats!
+(We hope it survived COVID!)

 Wave Rock and Hippos Yawn

-Wave rock is a whopping 2,600,000,000 years old.
-To put that in perspective thats 2,370,000,000 years older than dinosaurs.
-So whilst you’re on this side of the world and Australia, go check it out!
-Given the age of this attraction the bottom is very worn from the many people, dinosaurs and cave men who've tried to catch a wave here.
+Wave Rock is a whopping 2,600,000,000 years old.
+To put that in perspective that's 2,370,000,000 years older than dinosaurs.
+So whilst you’re in South West Australia, go check it out!
+Given the age of this attraction, the bottom is very worn from the many people, dinosaurs and cavemen who've tried to catch a wave here.
 We can confirm it is much harder than it looks!

-Hippos yawn is a rock formation that literally looks like a hippo yawning, hence it’s a fun little attraction 5 minutes walk away from Wave Rock and certainly worth checking out whilst you are here.
+Hippos Yawn is a rock formation that literally looks like a hippo yawning.
+It’s a fun little attraction 5 minutes walk away from Wave Rock and certainly worth checking out whilst you are here.

-Entry here is $12 per vehicle but we noticed the smaller Hippo’s yawn car park just a few minutes walk away didn’t have any pay machines so budget travellers could try there first.
+The entry here is $12 per vehicle but we noticed the smaller Hippo’s yawn car park, just a few minutes walk away didn’t have any pay machines.
+So try parking there first.

-Esperance is the next major stop on this trail and for good reason.
-This beach town is home to some of the most beautiful beaches in Australia!
+Esperance is the next major stop on this South West Australia loop, this beach town is home to some of the most beautiful beaches in Australia!

-Take some time to enjoy the esplanade of cafes and restaurants and head out for a drive along the 11 mile ocean drive loop just before sunset to get some epic ocean views.
-Start at the Pink Lake which is not pink anymore but is still pretty with the sunset hues.
-Then continue round the loop to end at Twilight beach.
-Esperance was truly beautiful and a good stop to stock up on foods ready to hit the first Western Australia National Park.
+Take some time to enjoy the esplanade of cafes and restaurants and head out for a drive along the 11-mile ocean drive loop.
+It is best to go just before sunset, start at the Pink Lake (which is actually not pink anymore) then continue around the loop to end at Twilight beach.
+Esperance was truly beautiful and a good stop to stock up on foods, ready to visit the first National Park.

-This was one of our highlights of the loop and we’d highly recommend staying for a few days if you have the time.
+This was one of our highlights of this South West Australia loop and we’d highly recommend staying for a few days if you have the time.

 Lucky Bay Campgrounds